WinstonLumWeiLun/ID-Assignment-2/README.md

 ## Design Process

 We chose Covid-19 as our project theme to show how serious the Covid-19 is.
-Many people do not care how about dangerous it was after everyone took the booster shot.
+Many people do not care about how about dangerous it was after everyone took the booster shot.
 However, the number of cases relating to the Covid-19's infections and deaths continues to rise.
-As a result, our first aim is to inform and show people about the dangers and risk of the Covid-19 Virus and together with the ways that they can do to protect themselves from this deadly virus.
+As a result, our first aim is to inform and show our users about the dangers and risks of the Covid-19 Virus and also together with the ways that they can do to protect themselves from this deadly virus.

-People can get the most up-to-date information on confirmed cases around the world everyday, and they can compare cases from day one to now to see how quickly Covid-19 spread and affected people.
+People can get the most up-to-date information on the confirmed cases around the world everyday, and they can compare cases from day one to now to see how quickly Covid-19 spreads and are affecting people.

 They may know what symptoms they have if they suspect they've been infected, as well as what precautions to take and what steps to take right away to prevent the infection from spreading.

 _____________